Nabin-09/fastAPI/Notes.md

 - Optional key-value pairs appended at the end of URL , to pass additional info to the server in an HTTP request.<br>
 These are typically employed for operations like filtering , sorting , searching and pagination , without altering the path itself.

+Query() is a utilify fn provided by FastAPI to declare , validate and document query params in your API endpoints. <br>
+it allows us to
+- Set default values
+- Enforce validation rules
+- add metadata like desc , title , examples